Gilgamech/CrudRest/README.md

 - Headers
     - token: Bearer 5ff23b8c1562689dbaa11b0891e0a29c

-Reusing an above test - this time we're logged in as the user with access (BobbyTables) so we should get a 200 OK response, with 500k in the body (since it performed a division operation on its data).
+Reusing the user-specific permissions test from above - this time we're logged in as the user with access (BobbyTables) so we should get a 200 OK response, with 500k in the body (since it performed a division operation on its data).